Are you tired of struggling to select the right motor for your equipment? Look no further!

 3. Rated voltage

-Generally, the low-voltage network is 380V, so the rated voltage is 380V (Y or △ connection), 220/380V (△ /Y connection), 380/660V (△ /Y connection).
+Typically, the low-voltage network operates at 380V, so the rated voltage can be 380V (Y or Δ connection), 220/380V (Δ/Y connection), or 380/660V (Δ/Y connection).

-The power supply voltage of high-voltage power grid is generally 6000V or 10000V, and there are also 3300V, 6600V and 11000V voltage levels abroad.
+The power supply voltage of high-voltage power grids is typically 6000V or 10000V, although there are also voltage levels of 3300V, 6600V, and 11000V used in other countries.

-220V is the common voltage level, and the high-power motor can be increased to 600 ~ 1000V.
+220V is the most commonly used voltage level, and high-power motors can be increased to 600 to 1000V.

 4. Rated speed

-On the contrary, for a 2-pole high-speed motor, if the rated speed is close to 3000 rpm, the impact should be considered and the motor should not be used in the critical speed range for a long time.
+Generally, the first-order critical speed of the motor is above 1500 RPM, so it’s not a concern for conventional low-speed motors.
+However, for high-speed 2-pole motors, if the rated speed is close to 3000 RPM, the impact of the critical speed should be considered and the motor should not operate at its critical speed for extended periods.

 Wrap it up